Conservation Lab

 © Eurac Research - Ivo Corrà

-• Reconditioning treatment of conservation parameters.
+• Reconditioning conservation treatment of artefacts.

-• Consulting for the realization of scientific photographic documentation.
+• Realization of scientific photographic documentation.

 The project is supported by the European Regional Development Fund